f4z3r/nix/README.md

 See [`docs/bootstrap.md`](./docs/bootstrap.md).

-## OpenVPN

-Download configurations from Proton to get the CAs, Keys, etc. All VPN information is then stored under `/etc/nixos/vpn` to ensure they are not world readable.
-Store them as:

-- `/etc/nixos/vpn/ca`: Proton's CA, theoretically public
-- `/etc/nixos/vpn/tls-auth`: Proton's TLS key, theoretically not too problematic
-- `/etc/nixos/vpn/jakobbeckmann-proton.cred`: your credentials (with `+f2` attached to the username for NetShield protection), with username on first line and password on second.

 ## ClamAV

 ClamAV should be instantiated and installed by default.
 In order to set up the folder for the